cyberbotics/webots/docs/guide/web-simulation.md

 - `keyDir`: directory where the website host keys needed for validation are stored.
 This folder should include a file named as the host (for example "robotbenchmark.net") containing a key identifying it.
 - `logDir`: directory where the log files are written.
 Default value is "WEBOTS\_HOME/resources/web/server/log/simulation".
 - `monitorLogEnabled`: specify if the monitor data have to be stored in a file.
-- `maxConnections`: specifiy the maximum number of Webots instances running on the server.
+- `maxConnections`: specify the maximum number of Webots instances running on the server.
 Default value is 100.

 HTTP request handlers: